PCI Compliance Requirements Guide

 To maintain compliance with the PCI DSS, organizations must regularly monitor their network systems, policies, and activities.
 Many organizations perform routine PCI scanning, pen testing, and event log monitoring to ensure that all PCI data security measures are according to standards.

-Trend Micro - PCI compliant from the start
+Trend Cloud One: PCI compliant from the start

 Installation of network security, data encryption, malware prevention, filling the competency gap and defining scope, and other aspects for clusters and networks is a hectic task.
 Once an organization is compliant, sustaining it is extremely difficult.
 You must test systems often and resolve issues immediately.